material-components/material-components-web/packages/mdc-list/README.md

 CSS Class | Description
 --- | ---
-`mdc-list` | Mandatory, for the list element.
+`mdc-deprecated-list` | Mandatory, for the list element.
-`mdc-list--dense` | Optional, styles the density of the list, making it appear more compact.
+`mdc-deprecated-list--dense` | Optional, styles the density of the list, making it appear more compact.
-`mdc-list--textual-list` | Optional, configures lists that start with text (e.g., do not have a leading tile).
+`mdc-deprecated-list--textual-list` | Optional, configures lists that start with text (e.g., do not have a leading tile).
-`mdc-list--avatar-list` | Optional, configures the leading tile of each row to display avatars.
+`mdc-deprecated-list--avatar-list` | Optional, configures the leading tile of each row to display avatars.
-`mdc-list--icon-list` | Optional, configures the leading tile of each row to display icons.
+`mdc-deprecated-list--icon-list` | Optional, configures the leading tile of each row to display icons.
-`mdc-list--image-list` | Optional, configures the leading tile of each row to display images.
+`mdc-deprecated-list--image-list` | Optional, configures the leading tile of each row to display images.
-`mdc-list--thumbnail-list` | Optional, configures the leading tile of each row to display smaller images (this is analogous to an avatar list but the image will not be rounded).
+`mdc-deprecated-list--thumbnail-list` | Optional, configures the leading tile of each row to display smaller images (this is analogous to an avatar list but the image will not be rounded).
-`mdc-list--video-list` | Optional, configures the leading tile of each row to display videos.
+`mdc-deprecated-list--video-list` | Optional, configures the leading tile of each row to display videos.
-`mdc-list--two-line` | Optional, modifier to style list with two lines (primary and secondary lines).
+`mdc-deprecated-list--two-line` | Optional, modifier to style list with two lines (primary and secondary lines).
-`mdc-list-item` | Mandatory, for the list item element.
+`mdc-deprecated-list-item` | Mandatory, for the list item element.
-`mdc-list-item__text` |	Mandatory.
+`mdc-deprecated-list-item__text` |	Mandatory.
 Wrapper for list item text content (displayed as middle column of the list item).
-`mdc-list-item__primary-text` | Optional, primary text for the list item.
-Should be the child of `mdc-list-item__text`.
+`mdc-deprecated-list-item__primary-text` | Optional, primary text for the list item.
+Should be the child of `mdc-deprecated-list-item__text`.
-`mdc-list-item__secondary-text` | Optional, secondary text for the list item.
+`mdc-deprecated-list-item__secondary-text` | Optional, secondary text for the list item.
 Displayed below the primary text.
-Should be the child of `mdc-list-item__text`.
+Should be the child of `mdc-deprecated-list-item__text`.
-`mdc-list-item--disabled` | Optional, styles the row in the disabled state.
+`mdc-deprecated-list-item--disabled` | Optional, styles the row in the disabled state.
-`mdc-list-item--selected` | Optional, styles the row in the selected* state.
+`mdc-deprecated-list-item--selected` | Optional, styles the row in the selected* state.
-`mdc-list-item--activated` | Optional, styles the row in the activated* state.
+`mdc-deprecated-list-item--activated` | Optional, styles the row in the activated* state.
-`mdc-list-item__graphic` | Optional, the first tile in the row (in LTR languages, the first column of the list item).
+`mdc-deprecated-list-item__graphic` | Optional, the first tile in the row (in LTR languages, the first column of the list item).
 Defaults to an icon, but renders as an avatar in an avatar list, or an image or video in the corresponding list.
-`mdc-list-item__meta`	| Optional, the last tile in the row (in LTR languages, the last column of the list item).
+`mdc-deprecated-list-item__meta`	| Optional, the last tile in the row (in LTR languages, the last column of the list item).
 Typically small text, icon, or image.
-`mdc-list-group` | Optional, wrapper around two or more mdc-list elements to be grouped together.
+`mdc-deprecated-list-group` | Optional, wrapper around two or more mdc-deprecated-list elements to be grouped together.
-`mdc-list-group__subheader` |	Optional, heading text displayed above each list in a group.
+`mdc-deprecated-list-group__subheader` |	Optional, heading text displayed above each list in a group.
-`mdc-list-divider` | Optional, for list divider element.
+`mdc-deprecated-list-divider` | Optional, for list divider element.
-`mdc-list-divider--padded` | Optional, leaves gaps on each side of divider to match padding of `list-item__meta`.
+`mdc-deprecated-list-divider--padded` | Optional, leaves gaps on each side of divider to match padding of `list-item__meta`.
 Deprecated: use the more flexible "inset-" classes, instead.
-`mdc-list-divider--inset` | Optional, increases the leading and trailing margins of the divider so that it doesn't intersect with an avatar.
+`mdc-deprecated-list-divider--inset` | Optional, increases the leading and trailing margins of the divider so that it doesn't intersect with an avatar.
 Deprecated: use the more flexible "inset-" classes instead.
-`mdc-list-divider--inset-leading` | Optional, increases the leading margin of the divider so that it does not intersect the graphics column.
+`mdc-deprecated-list-divider--inset-leading` | Optional, increases the leading margin of the divider so that it does not intersect the graphics column.
-`mdc-list-divider--inset-trailing` | Optional, increases the trailing margin of the divider so that it coincides with the item's padding.
+`mdc-deprecated-list-divider--inset-trailing` | Optional, increases the trailing margin of the divider so that it coincides with the item's padding.
-`mdc-list-divider--inset-padding` | Optional, alters the inset to correspond to the item's padding rather than the leading graphics column.
+`mdc-deprecated-list-divider--inset-padding` | Optional, alters the inset to correspond to the item's padding rather than the leading graphics column.

-**Note: The `mdc-list-divider` class can be used between list items *OR* between two lists (see respective examples under [List Dividers](#list-dividers)).**
+**Note: The `mdc-deprecated-list-divider` class can be used between list items *OR* between two lists (see respective examples under [List Dividers](#list-dividers)).**

 **Note: In Material Design, the selected and activated states apply in different, mutually-exclusive situations:**
-* *Selected* state should be applied on the `.mdc-list-item` when it is likely to frequently change due to user choice.
+* *Selected* state should be applied on the `.mdc-deprecated-list-item` when it is likely to frequently change due to user choice.
 E.g., selecting one or more photos to share in Google Photos.
 * *Activated* state is more permanent than selected state, and will **NOT** change soon relative to the lifetime of the page.
 Common examples are navigation components such as the list within a navigation drawer.

 ### Sass Mixins

 Mixin | Description
 --- | ---
-`item-primary-text-ink-color($color)` | Sets the ink color of the primary text of the list item.
+`deprecated-item-primary-text-ink-color($color)` | Sets the ink color of the primary text of the list item.
-`item-secondary-text-ink-color($color)` | Sets the ink color of the secondary text of the list item.
+`deprecated-item-secondary-text-ink-color($color)` | Sets the ink color of the secondary text of the list item.
-`item-graphic-fill-color($color)` | Sets background ink color of the graphic element within list item.
+`deprecated-item-graphic-fill-color($color)` | Sets background ink color of the graphic element within list item.
-`item-graphic-ink-color($color)` | Sets ink color of the graphic element within list item.
+`deprecated-item-graphic-ink-color($color)` | Sets ink color of the graphic element within list item.
-`item-meta-ink-color($color)` | Sets ink color of the meta element within list item.
+`deprecated-item-meta-ink-color($color)` | Sets ink color of the meta element within list item.
-`single-line-shape-radius($radius, $rtl-reflexive, $density-scale)` | Sets the rounded shape to list item with given radius size.
+`deprecated-single-line-shape-radius($radius, $rtl-reflexive, $density-scale)` | Sets the rounded shape to list item with given radius size.
 Set `$rtl-reflexive` to true to flip radius values in RTL context, defaults to false.
-Set `$density-scale` only when custom density is applied, defaults to `$mdc-list-single-line-density-scale`.
+Set `$density-scale` only when custom density is applied, defaults to `$mdc-deprecated-list-single-line-density-scale`.
-`divider-color($color)` | Sets divider ink color.
+`deprecated-divider-color($color)` | Sets divider ink color.
-`group-subheader-ink-color($color)` | Sets ink color of subheader text within list group.
+`deprecated-group-subheader-ink-color($color)` | Sets ink color of subheader text within list group.
-`item-selected-text-color($color)` | Sets the color of the text when the list item is selected/activated.
+`deprecated-item-selected-text-color($color)` | Sets the color of the text when the list item is selected/activated.
-`item-disabled-text-color($color)` | Sets the color of the text when the list item is disabled.
+`deprecated-item-disabled-text-color($color)` | Sets the color of the text when the list item is disabled.
-`item-disabled-text-opacity($opacity)` | Sets the opacity of the text when the list item is disabled.
+`deprecated-item-disabled-text-opacity($opacity)` | Sets the opacity of the text when the list item is disabled.
-`single-line-density($density-scale)` | Sets density scale to single line list variant.
+`deprecated-single-line-density($density-scale)` | Sets density scale to single line list variant.
 Supported density scales are `-4`, `-3`, `-2`, `-1` and  `0`.
-`single-line-height($height)` | Sets height to single line list variant.
+`deprecated-single-line-height($height)` | Sets height to single line list variant.
-`list-item-padding($leading-padding)` | Sets the padding used by each list item.
+`deprecated-list-item-padding($leading-padding)` | Sets the padding used by each list item.
-`list-item-height($height)` | Sets the height used by each list item.
+`deprecated-list-item-height($height)` | Sets the height used by each list item.
-`icon-margin($margin)` | Sets the trailing margin used by icons.
+`deprecated-icon-margin($margin)` | Sets the trailing margin used by icons.
-`divider-insets($leading-padding, $text-offset)` | Creates the full set of divider inset styles using the provided padding and text offset.
+`deprecated-divider-insets($leading-padding, $text-offset)` | Creates the full set of divider inset styles using the provided padding and text offset.
-`divider-insets($leading-padding, $text-offset)` | Sets a single divider's inset using the provided padding, text offset, and configuration.
+`deprecated-divider-insets($leading-padding, $text-offset)` | Sets a single divider's inset using the provided padding, text offset, and configuration.
-`graphic-size($leading-padding, $text-offset, $width, $height)` | Sets the size and trailing margin of a leading graphic.
+`deprecated-graphic-size($leading-padding, $text-offset, $width, $height)` | Sets the size and trailing margin of a leading graphic.

 ## `MDCList` Properties and Methods